-outcome focused, considering individual and employer needs, and local job opportunities.
+Service delivery is tailored and outcome focused, considering individual and employer needs, and local job opportunities.

-work health and safety requirements and contribute to individuals' iob readiness.
+Activities are safe, efficient and effective by ensuring they meet work health and safety requirements and contribute to individuals' job readiness.

-Automation supports streamlined processes and workflows.
+Automation supports streamlined processes and workflows

-Outcome focused delivery and decisions consider the needs of the
+Outcome focused delivery and decisions consider the needs of the individuals and employers.